marcewp15/AirBnB_clone/README.md

 > ## Foundations - Higher-level programming ― AirBnB clone
 *************

+### Project Bulit By Juan Lopez and Marcela Sanchez

 ![](https://lh3.googleusercontent.com/vBz1LR7i3UBlfRTHEOmELIAvX-A9FgNMM6NeEG50nm-zdbb3laU6boFcV-OlJ7vQVALNEDu31j8 "airbnbclone")
 ## [](https://github.com//marcewp15/AirBnB_clone)Description

+### Introduction

+__First step:__ Write a command interpreter to manage your AirBnB objects.
+This is the first step towards building your first full web application: the AirBnB clone.
+This first step is very important because you will use what you build during this project with all other following projects: HTML/CSS templating, database storage, API, front-end integration…

 ### The console
 * create your data model